mjordan/islandora_repository_reports/README.md

 * Number of nodes, grouped by terms from the Islandora Models taxonomy
 * Number of nodes, grouped by terms from the Islandora Genre taxonomy
 * Number of media, grouped by MIME type
-* Disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private)
+* Disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private), MIME type, or collection

 Submodules are included that add a report of media grouped by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and three sample reports, "Flavors" and one each for generating random pie and bar chart data.
 You will need to enable these submodules to use their reports.